BLOG POST

 Underwater footage recorded by the CatchCam camera while mounted to the trawl vessel Brighter Hope (LK 98) in Shetland.

-The camera was mounted all over the twin rig trawl to observe various aspects of its performance.
-However, Tom’s main interest lay in observing the squareness of the gear: “To enable optimum fishing results, we need our gear to be towing square and also firmly on the bottom”.
+However, Tom’s main interest lay in a specific goal: ensuring that trawl doors were towing squarely and consistently along the seabed.
+“To enable optimum fishing results, we need our gear to be towing square and also firmly on the bottom,” shares Tom.

 Tom is not the only one with a positive experience.
 In fact, the Shetland Fish Producers’ Organisation (SFPO) has also reported similar results after trialling two CatchCam cameras.
-These were deployed to improve the fishing fleet’s catching technique and to save on fuel.
+These were deployed to improve the Shetland fishing fleet’s catching technique and to save on fuel.

 “Our fishing crews in Shetland are committed to sustainable and efficient fishing methods, and our investment in this technology will support them in understanding and adapting their fishing gear with even greater confidence than was previously possible”